tomcat-slf4j-logback/tomcat11-slf4j-logback/README.md

 * `logback-core` - core Logback JAR.
 * `logback-classic` - actual SLF4J binding JAR.

-Prior builds of this project contained 4 separate jars where tomcat-juli noted these in the manifest in order to avoid further touching of tomcat configuration files for security purposes.
-Current build results in a single tomcat-juli file and thus no longer requires this.

 ## Installation ##

 Launching the build requires Maven install - everything will be downloaded upon build.